erlikh/modularity-rails/README.md

     # ...
 ```

 ## Reusable example modules and mixins.

 Modularity comes bundled with a bunch of example modules and mixins that can be used in production code.
 The example modules are located in `vendor/assets/javascripts/modules/` and _vendor/assets/javascripts/mixins_
 and must be explicitly required in your Rails files using the `require` commands of the asset pipeline.

 ### Modules

 * __button.coffee__: A simple button.
 Fires the `clicked` event when anything inside the container is clicked.
 Uses the `clickable` mixin.
 * __counter_button.coffee__: Similar to button, but includes the click count as data payload in the fired event.

-* __close_button.coffee__: Searches for an embedded element with the classname "CloseButton", and closes the container when it is clicked.

 ### Mixins